If you are obsessed with organization, planning and productivity you must have come across this term brain dump.

 As mentioned earlier your brain is constantly keeping an account of what tasks you have done, what you need to do or any problem you are experiencing.

-In reality our brain is not programmed to handle so much information and whenever there is an information overload some tiny details may slip from your memory.
+But unfortunately our brain is not programmed to handle so much information and whenever there are too many thing going in your mind some tiny details may slip from your memory.

 Problem solving and stress-management